 Self-driving cars, drones, and robots

-Robots, delivery via drones, and self-driving cars may seem to be part of a science fiction film.
+Robots, delivery via drones, and self-driving cars may seem like science fiction.
 But many large companies are already developing and testing their drones and autonomous vehicles that can revolutionize last mile deliveries.

 Major changes may further transform the logistics and trucking industry in the next few years.
-But last mile delivery will always remain as the most important component of logistics.
-Hence, businesses determined to remain competitive must boost their last mile deliveries.
-Thankfully, reliable last mile delivery solutions can help any company increase its profits and move ahead of the competition.
+But last mile delivery will always remain the most important component of logistics.
+As a result, businesses determined to remain competitive are under real pressure to improve their last mile deliveries.
+Thankfully, reliable last mile delivery software can help any company increase its profits and move ahead of the competition.